napari/napari/docs/naps/2-conda-based-packaging.md

   requiring any validation or review.
 As a result, packages can be built using arbitrary toolchains or expecting different libraries in the system. `cibuildwheel` [^cibuildwheel] definitely helps users who want to do it in the right way, but again, there's no guarantee is being used.
-This can result in ABI incompatibilities with the system (e.g. see issues [^appimage-crash][^appimage-crash2]) and within the plugin ecosystem.
+This can result in ABI incompatibilities with the target system and within the plugin ecosystem.
 * PyPI metadata is often not detailed enough.
 This is a byproduct of the previous point, which makes it difficult for the different clients (pip, poetry, etc) to guarantee that the resulting installation is self-consistent and all the packages involved are compatible with